cyberarm/CnC_Remastered_Collection-AI-Boost2/README.md

 - The updated mod should then work as intended

 ---

+Latest changes:
+- CFE 1.8 included
+- Harvester prio switcher.
+There is a 10% change of AI goes wild on harvester hunting.
+The rest of the time it gives harvesters lower prio

 Included Mod's:
 - CFE Patch Redux for RA v1.8 (way-points, A* pathfinding, etc.)